 Kids in the Adult System

 While Louisiana has made great strides in reforming its juvenile justice system, it has not made comparable strides at reducing the number of youth transferred as adults.
 The 2005 Human Rights Watch report, “The Rest of their Lives: Life without Parole for Child Offenders in the United States,” documented that Louisiana has the highest rate of children serving life without parole sentences in the entire country.
-Louisiana not only has the highest rate of juvenile life without parole (JLWOP), but is virtually off the chart with a rate twice that of the nearest state, Michigan.
+Louisiana not only has the highest rate of juvenile life without parole (JLWOP), but is virtually off the chart with a rate twice that of the nearest state.
 While 25 states have 10 or fewer youth serving life sentences, Louisiana has well over 300.
-Recent data provided to CFSC and JJPL by the Louisiana Department of Corrections indicates that since Human Rights Watch published its report, Louisiana now has 228 people sentenced as juveniles, who are serving sentences of life without parole.1

 JJPL is committed to the abolition of life without parole for all juveniles.
 By working with the Louisiana state legislature, JJPL has made significant progress on ending JLWOP by helping bring Louisiana into compliance with the Supreme Court decisions in Graham v.
 Florida and in Miller v.
 Alabama.
 In Graham, the Supreme Court found JLWOP sentences for crimes other than murder unconstitutional.
 In the Miller decision, the Supreme Court ruled that the sentence of mandatory life without parole for juveniles convicted of homicide is unconstitutional.
 Due in part to JJPL’s efforts, Louisiana is now compliant with both rulings.